 If you’re active on social media with your business, at one point, people will see a post passing by from you that looks interesting.
 They will click on the profile link and end up on your profile page.
-You need to make sure that you’re leading them down a path of taking your desired action(s) with every part of your profile page.
+You need to ensure that you’re leading them down a path of taking your desired action(s) with every part of your profile page.

 Another reason for filling out your profiles completely is for Search Engine Optimization or SEO purposes.
 Of course, you’re already optimizing your website for search engines like Google, but at the same time, it’s important to remember that SEO extends to all of your online content.

-So if you’re filling out your social profiles it’s vital to make sure you keep this in mind and optimize your profiles.
+So if you’re filling out your social profiles, it’s vital to make sure you keep this in mind and optimize your profiles.

 Well, your social content ranks in search engines, just like your website.
 Often social media content will appear for key search terms.
-This means, that if your content gets ranked highly, your profiles will attract more views, and hopefully engagement or traffic back to your website.
+This means that if your content gets ranked highly, your profiles will attract more views and, hopefully engagement or traffic back to your website.

-And sure, social media isn’t a direct ranking factor for your website according to Google, but this doesn’t mean social signals won’t help with Google SEO in an indirect way.
+And sure, social media isn’t a direct ranking factor for your website, according to Google, but this doesn’t mean social signals won’t help with Google SEO in an indirect way.

 Research done by CognitiveSEO does seem to be that the higher a website ranks in search, the more of a social media presence it has, as you can see in the below graphic:

 Their research of over 23 million social shares even found a definitive link between social shares and search engine ranking:

 So as you can see, there’s no denying that the highest-ranking pages in Google search results usually have a lot of shares.
 Though this is probably due to a few related factors:

 - More social shares generate more traffic to the page itself